simon-ritchie/apysc/docs_src/source/debug_info.md

     minify=False, dest_dir_path='debug_info_basic_usage_for_function/')
 ```

-This code will export the HTML with the debug info for the `add_two` function, as follows:
+This code exports the HTML with the debug info for the `add_two` function, as follows:

 ```js
 ...